KlipperScreen/KlipperScreen/docs/Configuration.md

 ```

 ## Printer Options
-Multiple printers can be defined, currently only the first one will be used until an update in the near future.
+Multiple printers can be defined
 ```
 # Define printer and name.
 Name is anything after the first printer word
 [printer Ender 3 Pro]